martino-giorgi/checq.me/README.md

 ## Project Progress

-The following is a table containing all of the milestones last commits, the GitHub milestones and Google Slides presentation links.
+The following is a table containing all of the milestones' last commits codes, the GitHub milestones and Google Slides presentation links.

 |    | Date       | GitHub Milestone      | Final Commit         | Presentation Link              |
 | -- | :--------- | :-------------------- | :------------------- | :----------------------------- |